-Therapists are mental health professionals who work to help people overcome problems and difficult situations in life by listening, asking thought-provoking questions, and providing some useful tools.
+Therapists are mental health professionals who help people overcome problems and difficult situations by listening, asking thought-provoking questions, and providing useful tools.
 Many people need some guidance to help develop strong emotional skills.
 Therapists work with patients to give them tools to help them navigate the more trying times and cope with challenges.

 The term therapist is often interchanged with counselor, psychologist, and psychotherapist.
 While there are some differences, a lot of the roles overlap.
 Therapists go through years of schooling and clinical training to receive the necessary education to help others.

 As we learn more and more about the mental health space, the role of therapists is becoming more highlighted.
 Just like physicians are essential to maintain physical health, a therapist can help you develop stronger skills and take preventative measures to protect your mental health.

 Therapists provide an unbiased listening ear and support.
 They act as a sounding board for people who need to discuss their struggles and challenges.
 Therapists often advocate for their clients and can recommend other resources.
 Daily duties of therapists include reviewing notes, meeting with clients, updating files, and doing outreach for marketing and finding new clients.
 It’s a pretty simple structured routine.

 Therapists work in many locations depending on the type of people you work with or your specialty.
 Most therapists will spend most of their time chatting with their clients in a comfortable and private setting.
 This setting could be in a private office, in a clinic, or even online using an online therapy app that connects people from all over the country.